-The curriculum focuses on core business concepts, providing fundamental skills, knowledge, and perspectives in accounting, statistics, leadership, finance, and economics.
-The program develops skills in crossfunctional analysis with an emphasis on strategy, marketing, technology, and international business.
+The curriculum focuses on core business concepts, providing fundamental skills, knowledge, and perspectives in accounting, statistics, leadership, finance, negotiations, and economics.
+The program develops skills in cross-functional analysis with an emphasis on strategy, marketing, technology, and international business.
 Interdisciplinary examples, case analyses, and an applied orientation are key components of the program.
+Students attend classes for 15 months on alternate weekends (all day Friday and Saturday).
+In addition, all students attend a three-day orientation at the start of the program and a seven-to-10-day international study trip in their last semester.
+There is one online course each semester.

-The program features practical experience obtained through capstone consulting projects; ongoing support for career-oriented skills such as career development planning, communications, and team building; the application of a cross-functional business simulation model; and a weeklong international business trip.
+The program reinforces practical experience through domestic and international client consulting projects; personal coaching in career development planning, communications, and team building; a competitive business simulation model; and the international study trip.